ProsperieEli/lab-11-pokemon-catcher/README.md

 setPokedex()
-    -takes in a pokedex, stringifys, puts in loca storag getPokedex()
+    -takes in a pokedex, stringifys, puts in local storage getPokedex()
     -retrieves and parses the pokedex in local storage encounteredPokemon(id)